LAW 2508 - Comparative Law

 - Martin Vranken, Fundamentals of European Civil Law (Federation Press, 2nd ed, 2010) Chapters 1-6, 9, 10

 Online LearningMyUni is the entry point to online learning at The University of Adelaide: http://www.myuni.adelaide.edu.au./

-This course will use MyUni for announcements, pre recorded videos, display of PowerPoint slides, lecture outlines and any other material required to be read for the lectures and seminars.
+This course will use MyUni for announcements, display of PowerPoint slides, lecture outlines and any additional case and other material required to be read for seminars.

 This course will also require you to use MyUni for some assessment, including Online Quizzes and group assignments.
 Audio recordings of lectures where available will be posted.
 Students are expected to check MyUni regularly and often to keep up to date with these materials and additional learning resources that will be made available throughout the course.

 Learning & Teaching Activities

 Learning & Teaching ModesThis course comprises a two hour lecture and a one hour seminar per week.
 Lectures will be held weekly from Tuesday 26 July and seminars weekly from Wednesday 27 July 2016.